 The Terre Bleu has plantations of English and French lavanders (both purple and white) divided into two very large fields.
 I must confess to you that I imagined that a lavender plantation would have a strong scent, but to my surprise there is no smell.

-The location is enormous and besides the planting of lavandas, you can also see a bee-eater, a distillery that produces lavender oil, a small garden with several spices and also some horses.
+The location is enormous and besides the planting of lavanders, you can also see a bee-eater, a distillery that produces lavender oil, a small garden with several spices and also some horses.

 There is also a shop with lavender products in the composition, such as various creams, oléos, exfoliants, candles and even cheeses, ice cream and lemonade.
-Check out the products here.
-We enjoyed to taste the lavender ice cream, but I confess that I did not like it very much, because my brain can't understand the lavender as food, so it seemed like I was licking one of my body creams hahahaha
+Check out the products.
+We enjoyed to taste the lavender ice cream, but I confess that I didn’t like it very much, because my brain can’t accept the lavender as food, so it seemed like I was licking one of my body creams LoL.

 For those who like to do yoga, during the weekends of June/July/August they sell tickets to take yoga classes in the middle of the lavender fields.
 Learn more here.